A NEWSLETTER ABOUT CONTENT, SAID LIKE IT IS.

 Sometimes that content is a website (design + copy).
 Sometimes it’s a value proposition or something as small (and important) as a headline.
 Sometimes it’s a blog post (a collection of kickass words that tell a useful story, build authority, and solve a problem).

 Where'd I get my skills?

-I’m a scrappy copywriter.
-I tell creative stories for other creators.
-I cut those stories down to their bones as if Hemingway was testing me, and I pull Churchill out for power.
+I tell creative stories for other creators in this world (bloggers, freelancers, entrepreneurs).
+I cut those stories down to their bones as if Hemingway was testing me, and I pull out Churchill for power.
 I optimize those stories for search engines, keeping an eye on the sales funnel.
 I relate those stories to the customer, offering to fix a pain point with a solution that engages—and works.
 I build trust with those stories so readers want to click an action button.

 Since we judge books by their covers, I make sure my words look as good as they sound, scoring top marks from Swedish minimalists for design (not really) and A1-algorithm approval from Google for User eXperience.

 I’ve worked with photographers, magazines, travel companies, data companies, and politicians.
 I use my copy + design skills to create fresh (squeezed) content that works hard for my awesome clients every day.

 How you talk about a thing is how you sell that thing.

 I’ve been in love with words since I could hold a pencil.
 And I love to teach others (like you) how to do great things with your pencils (like how to turn boring bull crap into compelling content).
 I break down how to boost your spot online, draw your customers in, and knock your stuff out of the park in a way that impresses Google and converts tire-kickers into paying customers.

 I have 40 000 hours (give or take) of things to say about good writing—dished out with humour, said like it is.